Editor’s note: This article was last updated on 15 June, 2022 to include more up-to-date stats and information about Xamarin and React Native.

 For all its advantages, there is a small handful of drawbacks you should consider before deciding to write your next mobile app in React Native.

-- Navigation: Navigation built in React Native is not seamless and not comparable to native navigation
+First is navigation.
+Navigation built in React Native is not seamless and not comparable to native navigation.
+Second is a complex UI; React Native struggles with building complex animation and transitions.

-Below is a partial list of tools and libraries designed to improve the Xamarin developer experience.
+Below is a partial list of tools and libraries designed to improve the React Native developer experience:

 Now that you have a good idea of what Xamarin and React Native are used for, pros and cons associated with using each, and what high-profile companies use these frameworks to build mobile apps for their customers, it’s finally time to compare Xamarin vs. React Native.